EPOXY COATED BAR REINFORCEMENT

 3. Sources of steel that would be handled by the company and supplied to Iowa DOT projects.

-4. Quality control procedures, meeting the minimum requirements outlined below, the company has established to ensure material identity (as to heat numbers and inventory control) from the time the material arrives from a mill or a source, through the coating and fabricating process, shipment and record retention to satisfy IM 107 Buy America.
+4. Quality control procedures, meeting the minimum requirements outlined below, the company has established to ensure material identity (as to heat numbers and inventory control) from the time the material arrives from the mill or a source, through the coating and fabricating process, shipment and record retention to satisfy IM 107 Buy America.

 a.
 Names of quality control personnel.